Roads, footpaths and traffic

 What is my responsibility as the applicant?

-For low complexity works – a minimum of 10 business days (15 business days if notification is required).
+For low complexity works – a minimum of 15 business days is required.

-For complex works – a minimum of 20 business days (not including any notification period that may be required).
+For complex works – a minimum of 20 business days is required (not including any notification period that may be required).

 What is my duty of care as the applicant?